Mind the Gap: Aligning Knowledge Bases with User Needs to Enhance Mental Health Retrieval: Methodology

 We blended coverage and usefulness gap scores into a single hybrid metric to holistically assess corpus needs.
 The hybrid score was weighted 50\% coverage and 50\% usefulness (or 100\% coverage when usefulness data was unavailable, i.e., when a subtopic had zero documents).

-We also conducted a sensitivity analysis by varying the coverage/usefulness weighting from fully coverage-based (100/0) to fully usefulness-based (0/100).
-As shown in Appendix~\ref{appendix:coverage_usefulness_weights}, even under extreme weighting, corpus composition shifted only marginally, with at most 24.2\% of targeted documents changing.
-Given this stability, we adopted the balanced 50/50 weighting as the most appropriate default.
+We also conducted a sensitivity analysis varying coverage/usefulness weighting from fully coverage-based (100/0) to fully usefulness-based (0/100).
+Corpus composition of targeted documents differed only up to 24.2\% (see Appendix~\ref{appendix:coverage_usefulness_weights}).
+Given this stability, we adopted a balance 50/50 weighting.